Jieiku/abridge/README.md

 js_switcher_default = "dark" # default nojs switcher mode: dark, light (make sure to also set $switcherDefault in abridge.scss)
 ```

-By default abrdige uses dark mode for the switcher, so unless you want to set the default mode to light for nojs visitors, then you do not need to worry about these settings.
+By default abridge uses dark mode for the switcher, so unless you want to set the default mode to light for nojs visitors, then you do not need to worry about these settings.

 ### Number of Items per page for pagination